amodrojs/amodro-base/scratch.md

 * test text!something.js loading of the text, not executing it.
   Do not think the cycle can be broken in that case.
 * how to support config? like isBuild?
 Is it needed?

-## Difference with requirejs:

-* plugin API is different.
-* no requirejs.onError, use local promise error handling.
-* the errback errors are structured differently.
-* no direct URL loading support.

-# requirejs adapter

-* scrub the other config options, like waitSeconds